 I used to wonder if my disinclination to play Lego with my son for more than 5 minutes made me a bad mother.
 I’m sure it must be fun as a child to build tall Lego towers, knock them down, and start over again.
 And again.
 And again.
 But any feelings of guilt dissipate when I am doing something together with my son which we both enjoy, which gives weight to the argument

+“Why another recipe for chocolate cake?”, you might ask.
 For nearly a decade now, I thought I had found THE chocolate cake recipe, namely Nigella Lawson’s Old-Fashioned Chocolate Cake, which has been my faithful go-to chocolate cake recipe for every occasion from birthday parties to moments where I simply felt that chocolate cake was the answer (like on Friday nights when I like to be slumped on the sofa watching back-to-back episodes of

 It’s been a long while since I’ve done a spot of baking.
 Oddly enough, this period of kitchen absenteeism has seen me eating more cakes and sweets than ever before, thanks to the local pâtisserie shop down the road.
 I’m pretty sure I have become their best customer since the birth of our baby girl; once a place where I would shop mainly for our daily bread, I now also add croissants, brioches

 I have a soft spot for jellies and make them more often than my husband would like.
 In fact, he only recently confessed that he was not so fond of this wibbly wobbly dessert.
 In his family, they often make fun of British desserts and I recall someone once receiving a packet of jelly crystals at Christmas as a joke.
 I didn’t get the joke, of course, and the jelly crystals looked far

 My husband and I recently welcomed our baby daughter into the world, a beautiful bundle of joy who loves to sleep but who is still mastering the art of how to do it well.
 Some days are better than others, and some nights are better than others.
 Despite the sleep deprivation that comes with a newborn, and not to mention the pre-existing sleep deprivation that comes with a sleep-walking toddler, my heart feels

 On a recent girls’ night out, perhaps my first in over 2 years, I had the misfortune of ordering fish and chips for dinner at a joint more well-known for its hamburgers.
 My fish looked unrecognisable in its thick and over-cooked batter; a pierce with a knife revealed mostly air pockets inside and an unappetising oil leak.
 The French fries were cooked well beyond golden and limping with oil, not to mention smelling

 I have always wanted to make a Galette des Rois for the Epiphany and finally plucked up the courage today.
 In France, it is a cake which is traditionally eaten on 6 January, although some shops and bakeries make the most of this event by selling them up to a few months before the big date.
 But like any seasonal treat, such as the Yule Log or Hot Cross Buns, the window for

 I am rather surprised that it has taken me this long to try this popular recipe from Rachel Khoo.
 In my defence, I already had a madeleine recipe to which I have been faithful to for many years, plus I felt that Rachel’s recipe was a bit fiddly for me.
 And with a tiny tot distracting me whenever I am in the kitchen, I didn’t think I was safe around multi-step recipes.

 You may have noticed my sporadic presence online over this summer and I think I must, unfortunately, now call an end to what was nicknamed a “summer break” but was more a sofa-slumped summer due to the soggy weather which prevailed.
 I kept waiting for the hot summer sun to beckon me into one of my new summer dresses but, much to my husband’s dismay when he saw the credit card bill, they

 I love a simple cinnamon tea cake at afternoon tea but, the truth is, I love it even more at breakfast.
 The combination of vanilla cake topped with a generous sprinkling of sugar and cinnamon reminds me of eating a donut, especially when the cake is still warm from the oven.
 While eating cake (or donuts) for breakfast, is not something the doctor would recommend, there’s something about this cake’s simplicity and plainness

 The constant deluge of rain this summer has led to flooding in many parts of Switzerland, including our own balcony.
 The window boxes which comprise my little kitchen garden have been flooded from the non-stop rain and most of my plants look somewhat miserable from having their feet wet for far too long.
 Perhaps the only solace in having a wet summer is being able to use the oven like I would in winter.

 I think Rachel Khoo has a thing for prunes, and I’m not complaining.
 As someone who has a general aversion to dried fruit in baking, I make an exception for prunes.
 Some recipes which I have recently attempted with much success from her latest cookbook, My Little French Kitchen, include the Kugelhopf with Prunes & Armagnac and Prune & Custard Tartlets.
 And now I have these Semolina Burnt Creams with Prunes to add

 You may or may not have noticed from my photos on Facebook and Instagram that I have a weakness for éclairs.
 Being able to indulge in éclairs from the wonderful pâtisseries in Zurich, it never occurred to me that I should make my own éclairs at home.
 But when I was recently asked to have a look at Ruth Clemens’ new book, Creative Éclairs, I was instantly inspired to create a batch of

 A big, big thank you to everyone who entered the giveaway to win a copy of Rachel Khoo’s latest cookbook, My Little French Kitchen.
 The response was fantastic and I loved reading everyone’s entries on their favourite French food.
 The entries made me realise how far-reaching and popular French food really is; from the simple baguette loaf and famous croissant to the more exotic Duck à l’Orange, the entries highlighted how wonderful and

 This is the ultimate “minimum effort, maximum effect” dessert.
 Served in little pretty glasses, these deconstructed cheesecakes will fool your guests into thinking that you have been labouring away in the kitchen Top Chef-style when, actually, they require no more than 15 minutes to create from scratch.